Today’s model portfolio spans 5 quantitatively-scored trades across our watchlist.

 Key Risks

-- Volatility expansion: A spike in implied volatility before expiration increases the mark-to-market value of the short call, potentially requiring early exit at a loss.
+- Implied volatility expansion: A spike in IV before expiration increases the mark-to-market value of the short call, creating unrealised losses even if the stock hasn't breached the strike.

-- Early assignment: Although uncommon on out-of-the-money calls, early assignment risk exists and should be monitored, particularly around dividend or corporate event dates.
+- Early assignment risk: Although uncommon with short-dated spreads, early assignment on the short call is possible, particularly around dividend or corporate event dates.

 Ready to explore this trade and hundreds more?
 Request beta access on QuantMint — institutional-grade quantitative analysis built for individual investors.